 Southwest Virginia is ideal for travelers who like mountain culture, music, biking, hiking, small towns, and scenic road trips.
 Abingdon, the Virginia Creeper Trail, Grayson Highlands State Park, and Bristol all make this region worth considering.

-This is not the most obvious Virginia vacation choice, but it can be one of the most memorable for travelers who like road trips and less crowded destinations.
+This is not the most obvious Virginia vacation choice, but it can be one of the most memorable for travelers who like road trips, Appalachian culture, and less crowded destinations.

 Virginia Destination Comparison